rowaasr13/garrison-mission-manager/GarrisonMissionManager.md

 [(screenshot)](https://media-elerium.cursecdn.com/attachments/96/210/GMM_FleetSummary.png)

 When you access ship builder, you'll see a number of each type of ships you have in chat window, so you can quickly decide what to build.

+# Covenant-specific features

+## Calling expiration time
+Callings on Covenant Landing Page have expiration time shown right on quest giver portrait for quick look-up.
+Note that it might take up to 30 seconds from freshly logging in for timers to be available - quest tooltips aren't showing time to expiration at that moment either.
+There will be "..." ticker in place of expiration time while information is loading.

 GMM aims to be fast and lightweight, keeping CPU and memory use to the minimum, requiring no configuration and generally just doing the right thing with a single click.